-For financial reporting purposes, the District is considered a special-purpose government engaged only in business-type activities as defined by GASB Statements No. 34 and No. 35 as amended by GASB Statements No. 37, No. 38, No. 39, and No. 61.
-This presentation provides a comprehensive government-wide perspective of the District's assets, liabilities, activities, and cash flows and replaces the fund group perspective previously required.
-Fiduciary activities, with the exception of the Student Financial Aid Fund, are excluded from the basic financial statements.
-Accordingly, the District's financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
-The significant accounting policies followed by the District in preparing these financial statements are in accordance with accounting principles generally accepted in the United States of America as prescribed by GASB.
+For financial reporting purposes, the District is considered a special-purpose government engaged only in business-type activities as defined by GASB.
+This presentation provides a comprehensive government-wide perspective of the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources, activities, and cash flows and replaces the fund group perspective previously required.
+Fiduciary activities are excluded from the primary government financial statements.
+The District's financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
+The significant accounting policies followed by the District in preparing these financial statements are in accordance with accounting principles generally accepted in the United States of America as promulgated by GASB.
 Additionally, the District's policies comply with the California Community Colleges Chancellor's Office Budget and Accounting Manual.
 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
 All material intra-agency and intra-fund transactions have been eliminated.